Berndinox/flyio-powerdns-admin/README.md

 After first start create a new user and connect your PowerDNS Auth Server API.
 DONE!

+##
+Testing - Alpha Software - No waranty.

 ## Todo
 Things could be more automated.
 Eg. get Main Region from Consul and auto-generate the ENV.